siyuan-note/plugin-sample/README.md

 complete the following tasks:

 * Meta information about the plugin itself, such as plugin description and readme
-    * `description` and `readme` fields in plugin.json, and the corresponding README*.md file
+  * `displayName`, `description` and `readme` fields in plugin.json, and the corresponding README*.md file
 * Text used in the plugin, such as button text and tooltips
   * src/i18n/*.json language configuration files
   * Use `this.i18.key` to get the text in the code
-* Finally, declare the language supported by the plugin in the `i18n` field in plugin.json

 It is recommended that the plugin supports at least English and Simplified Chinese, so that more people can use it more conveniently.
+Unsupported languages do not need to be declared in the `displayName`, `description` and `readme` fields in plugin.json.

 ## plugin.json